-The IRS provision that will allow you to access the money in your 401k long before 59.5.
+The Rule of 55 is an IRS provision that will allow you to access the money in your 401k long before 59.5.
 Brad shares his COVID board game of choice and Jillian from Everyday Courage joins us to discuss what to do when all hope is lost.

 Brad has been enjoying playing Dominion and has found a free online version.
 Brad and his family have been getting together with his brother over Zoom for some fun online Dominion playing.
 If you’d like to play with Brad online you can connect with him at the Dominion website.
 His handle there is BradChooseFI.